mandeep-s1ngh/be-nc-news/README.md

 ## <ins>Setup and Seed the local databases</ins>

-CD into the root of the project then:
+You can then proceed to setup and seed the databases by opening a terminal inside the root of the project then:

 1.Setup the databases: `npm run setup-dbs`

 2.Seed the databases: `npm run seed`

-## <ins>Running Test Suite</ins>
+## <ins>Running the Test Suite</ins>

-[Jest](https://jestjs.io/) and [Supertest](https://github.com/ladjs/supertest) are used for the test suite and if you would like to run the tests associated with each endpoint, please install the packages as a dev dependency by running `npm install -D jest` and `npm install -D supertest` <br> After installing, you can run the test file: CD into the root of the project and run `npm test app.test.js` <br>
+[Jest](https://jestjs.io/) and [Supertest](https://github.com/ladjs/supertest) are used for the test suite and if you would like to run the tests associated with each endpoint.

+You can run the test file by opening a terminal in the root of the project and run `npm test app.test.js`

 You can append **.only** (which is a Jest global) to a describe block to run the tests associated with a specific endpoint or to an it block to run a specific test.

+## <ins>Interacting with the endpoints</ins>

+You can run `npm start` to start the server and use something like [Insomnia](https://insomnia.rest/) to interact with the endpoints, send requests and recieve responses.